Chris Cuomo: NewsNation

 On July 26, 2022, during an interview with Dan Abrams on NewsNation, Cuomo announced that he would be hosting a new primetime program on the Nexstar Media Group-owned channel later that year.

 The new series, Cuomo, premiered on October 3, 2022.
 During the premiere, Cuomo stated that he had "learned lessons good and bad" since his firing from CNN, and that his new show would not be "typical", and would (as with the remainder of NewsNation's programming) aim to be more neutral and less partisan in its commentary and content, arguing that "extremes are not America's majority", and that "In politics what you ignore you often empower.
 And the right has made a mistake in its silence for too long.
 Our election was not stolen.
 Your Republican leaders know this."
 Among the interviews Cuomo gave in his first month with NewsNation included Kanye West, with whom Cuomo clashed over West's recent antisemitic comments.

+At the end of 2025, NewsNation noted that Cuomo was the network's "highest-rated show."